-The whole immigration and customs process can take upwards of 2 hours, but 1 hour is more common, while best case scenario puts you at about 30 minutes to get through both.
-Having the proper documentation such as your passport and immigration form ready ahead of time, will save everyone time.
+The whole immigration and customs process can take upwards of 2 hours, but 1 hour is more common, while the best-case scenario puts you at about 30 minutes to get through both.
+Having the proper documentation such as your passport and immigration form ready ahead of time will save everyone time.

 Surviving The “Shark Tank”

 Once you have cleared immigration and customs, you are split out into what is known as the “Shark Tank”.
 The shark tank isn’t really a tank full of sharks, but close enough.
 It’s the area after customs where there will be counters for renting transportation and buying timeshares.